Estimated reading time: 9 minutes

 The regeneration starts to happen at the same very moment when the damage happened.
 So your nerve is regrowing.
 It is regenerating.
 It is going to reconnect to your facial muscles.
 So the facial movements will return.

 It may take some time.
 If the favourable scenario is in place it may take a couple of weeks.
 If the damage to the nerve was more severe it may take a longer time.
 Maybe 2 months, maybe 3 months.
 But the movements will return to your face.
 So please, do not panic, do not despair.

 There is no way to quickly “switch back” your facial nerve.
 The damage has happened and your body needs time to regrow, to repair the damage.
 It is the same as if you cut the grass in your garden.
 You do not expect the grass to regrow overnight or even within two or three days.
 It takes time as determined by the laws of nature.
 The same is with our bodies.
 If you cut your finger, you do not expect it to be completely healed the next morning.
 So please, realize that all processes in our body take time.

 There is another very important aspect.
 When we panic or despair, when we feel hopeless, we suppress our immune system.
 We need our immune system and all the resources of our body in order to recover quicker.

 Therefore, please, stay calm.
 Maintain your emotional balance.
 Do nice things.
 Take a lot of rest.
 Your body and your emotions have been subjected to quite a heavy impact.
-So take rest.
+So take a rest.
 If you feel like sleeping, go to sleep.
 If you feel like doing nothing, do nothing.
 Do good, positive things and maintain your positive state of mind.
 This is very, very important.
 It will improve and facilitate your recovery.